mbeineris/BackupBundle/README.md

             entities:
                 # Test1 entity will backup all entity properties
                 AppBundle\Entity\Test1: ~
-                # Test2 entity will backup only properties that have "backup" in @BackupGroups
+                # Test2 entity will use JMS groups
                 # NOTE: Groups are optional and their names are case sensitive
                 AppBundle\Entity\Test2:
                     groups: ["backup"]